 The engineering department has a long-standing commitment to sustainable technology.
 We see creation care as part of our job.
-Issues of earthkeeping are dealt with in classes from the first through the last year.
+Issues of earthkeeping are dealt with in classes every semester.

-Professors are actively engaged in research that considers sustainability from a wide variety of aspects.
-A student engineering club (Renewable Energy Organization) works to educate the campus and community with a technology perspective on energy issues.
+Our professors are actively engaged in research that considers a wide variety of aspects of sustainability.
+A student engineering club (Renewable Energy Organization) works to educate the campus and wider community with a technology perspective on energy issues.

 Renewable Energy Organization

-Here at Calvin, our faculty is very involved in sustainability research.
-This includes alternative energy sources, energy conservation, materials recycle, water and air quality, and more.
+Here at Calvin, our faculty are very involved in sustainability research.
+This includes research on alternative energy sources, energy conservation, recycling, water, air quality, and more.